 - Schedule a specific time for the discussion.
 Make sure you have adequate time to share details and allow time for questions.

 - Share the goals behind the plan along with its structure — like how assets will flow when the plan is implemented.
-See infographic below for the ways different assets are treated.
+Refer to the infographic below for the ways different assets are treated.

 - Focus on the main objectives of providing clarity and preventing potential discord, while being true to your comfort level with the amount of detail you want to share.